-As discussed in Section 1504.2, the criteria used to identifydetermine the best edition for a literaryparticular work are listed in the "Best Edition Statement, which is" set forth in Appendix B to Part 202 of the Office's regulations.
-ItThe Best Edition Statement is also posted on the Office's website in Circular 7B: Best Edition of Published Copyrighted Works for the Collections of the Library of Congress,
+As discussed in Section 1504.2, the criteria used to identify the best edition for a literary work are listed in the Best Edition Statement, which is set forth in Appendix B to Part 202 of the Office's regulations.
+It is also posted on the Office's website in Best Edition of Published Copyrighted Works for the Collections of the Library of Congress (Circular 7b).

-To register a literary work published in both electronic and hard copy formats, the applicant should submit complete copies of the workbest edition in the hard copy format.
+To register a literary work published in both electronic and hard copy formats, the applicant should submit complete copies of the work in the hard copy format.
 If the work was published solely in electronic format, the applicant may submit digital file(s) containing a complete copy of the work, provided that the requirements set forth in Section 1507.2 have been met.

 There are exceptions to these rules for certain types of literary works.
-There are exceptions to these rules for certain types of literary works.
-The deposit requirements for these types of works are discussed in Sections 1509.1(A) through 1509.1(I) .
-The deposit requirements for foreign literary works are discussed in Sections 1509.1(I) and 1509.1(J).
+The deposit requirements for these types of works are discussed in Sections 1509.1(A) through 1509.1(K).
+The deposit requirements for foreign literary works are discussed in Sections 1509.1(L) and 1509.1(M).

-Section 1509.1(K) contains a series of charts that summarize the deposit requirements for these types of works.
+Section 1509.1(N) contains a series of charts that summarize the deposit requirements for these types of works.
 For detailed information on the copyrightability and registration of literary works, see Chapter 700.

--1509.1(A) Book Jackets
+1509.1(A) Literary Monographs